kryskool/JasperServer-Library/doc/source/quickstart.rst

 Resources Synchronization
 =========================

+This service allow synchronization of reports, and subreports on JRS.
 Keep in mind, your local path is the master.

-This service synchronize reports, and subreports on JRS.
-If you want to synchronise reports and subreports, use synchronisation class as example below :
+To use synchronisation, you could follow this example :

 Synchronization Example
 _______________________